 Referral guide for faculty and staff

-As Augustana faculty, staff, or residential hall personnel, you will encounter distressed students.
-Therefore, you are important in identifying students who would benefit from counseling services or other support.
+As Augustana faculty, staff, or residential hall personnel, you often encounter distressed students.
+Therefore, you are critical in identifying students who would benefit from counseling services or other supports.

 - A change in personality

 - Uncharacteristic anxiety, anger, or moodiness

 - A sense of hopelessness or feeling overwhelmed